City of Deltona

 Representatives officially mandated July as Parks and Recreation

-also support the skilled work of parks and recreation professionals who
+we also support the skilled work of parks and recreation

 6. DELTONA COMMUNITY EVENTS: